How to concatenate strings in python in multiple ways?

 Hello World

-In the above example string starts with ” and ends with “.
+In the above example, a string starts with ” and ends with “.
 Inside that, we have two {}.
-The {} is the format specifier, in the actual output the {} replaces the string.
-The first string inside the format function, replaces the first {}, the second sting second {}, and so on.
+The {} is a format specifier.
+In the actual output, the {} replaces the corresponding string in the input list.
+The first string inside the format function substitutes the first {}, the other string replaces the second {}, and so on.

-If there is a space between two strings, although we have not put any string for that.
+In output, there is a space between two strings, although we have not put any string for that.
 It is because there is space between two {}.

 Using the string join() method.